Groceries

 - Loyalty schemes: Getting a loyalty card from your local supermarket or other shops will let you earn points for your purchases and give you access to discounts and deals.

 - Important to know: Remember to read the terms & conditions of loyalty schemes as they may charge you a fee.
-Check out Save the Student to find out the perks of a range of loyalty cards.
+Check out Save the Student to find out the perks of a range of loyalty cards and Money to the Masses for information on supermarkets.